ankane/or-tools-ruby/README.md

 gem 'or-tools'
 ```

 Installation can take a few minutes as OR-Tools downloads and builds.
+For Mac ARM, also follow [these instructions](#additional-instructions).

 ## Higher Level Interfaces